artemisYo/turnstile/turnstile.typ

 #code("R = R - r - i")
 Mul~ puts the product of the destination register and the sum of the source register and the immediate into the destination register.
+The immediate is treated as signed.
 #code("R = R * (r + i)")
 Mul~ puts the quotient of the destination register and the sum of the source register and the immediate into the destination register.
+The immediate is treated as signed.
 #code("R = R / (r + i)")

 #instruction_section[Jump, JIfE, JINE, JIfG, JIGE, JIfL, JILE]